ANRED logo: anorexia nervosa, bulimia, binge eating disorder: information and resources

 Diabetes and eating disorders are a nasty combination with very real potential for catastrophic complications, including death.
 The good news, however, is that in most cases diabetes can be controlled, and eating disorders can be treated.
 Many people recover from anorexia nervosa and bulimia, but almost always professional help is required.

-Not everyone with both diabetes and an eating disorder fits the same profile.
+Not everone with both diabetes and an eating disorder fits the same profile.
 There are many variations, one of which is illustrated in the following letter:

 Though I did struggle with both of them, I never used insulin to purge, and my blood sugar levels remained well in control despite my out-of-control eating behavior.

-Though there was definitely a part of me that wanted to ignore the diabetes, I did not compromise its management.
-This is an important point because physicians, parents and patients need to know that even when a teenager or adult is "doing well" with diabetes management, they may not be doing well emotionally.
+Though there was definately a part of me that wanted to ignore the diabetes, I did not compromise its management.
+This is an important point because physicians, parents and patients need to know that even when a teenager or adult is “doing well” with diabetes management, they may not be “doing well'” emotionally.
 They may be restricting food to excess, feeling awful about their perceived defects, and not allowing their feelings to be acknowledged by themselves or others.

 K. T.